 We are a leading independent provider of customized training solutions focused on performance improvement initiatives for our clients.
 We also provide consulting, engineering and technical services which enhance our customized training capabilities and diversify our service offerings.
-We serve a large customer base across a broad range of industries.
+We have global execution capabilities and provide services to a large customer base across a broad range of industries in over 45 countries.
 We serve leading companies in the automotive, steel, oil and gas, power, chemical, electronics and technology, manufacturing, software, financial, retail, healthcare and food and beverage industries, as well as government agencies.
 We have over four decades of experience in developing solutions to optimize workforce performance by providing services and products to our clients that assist them in successfully integrating their employees, processes and technology.